-So, work on Haskell.NET stopped.
+So, work on Haskell.NET stopped in late 2000.

 The question of OCaml and JVM/.NET was also being discussed on the Caml mailing list around this time.
-An example is the following message from myself, on February 6, 2001:
+An example is the following message from myself, on February 6, 2001 [Syme 2001a]: